MeanderingProgrammer/render-markdown.nvim/README.md

         above = '▄',
         -- Used below code blocks for thin border. below = '▀',
+        -- Icon to add to the left of inline code. inline_left = '',
+        -- Icon to add to the right of inline code. inline_right = '',
         -- Padding to add to the left & right of inline code. inline_pad = 0,
         -- Highlight for code blocks.